Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 - [CountVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) for NLP
 - [TfidfVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) for NLP

 Let's step back for a second.
 Just what the heck is a sparse matrix and how is it different than other matrices?
 Turns out there are two major types of matrices: dense and sparse.
 Sparse matrices have lots of zero values.
 Dense matrices do not.
-Here is a side-by-side comparison:

-[Insert Images]

-Now for the punchline.
 Because sparse matrices have lots of zero values, we can apply special algorithms that will do two important things:

 1. **compress the memory footprint of our matrix object**
 2. **speed up many machine learning routines**